Cvanduse/blogpage/content/posts/explore/index.md

 Traveling and exploring are two very important things for me.
 In 2010, I spent 3 days on a train traveling across the country with my family.

-In 2020, we did an international trup to italy where I drove from the almafi coast all the way to venice.
+In 2020, we did an international trip to Italy where I drove from the Almafi Coast all the way to Venice.
 It is also the place where I proposed to my wife.

+{{< img
+  src="/img/map.jpg"
+  alt="Map"
+  caption= "Train route I took across the country" >}}

 ---